Skip to main contentSkip to data table

 9. Depeg direction handling: If a coin flips from below-peg to above-peg (or vice versa) without recovering, the old event is closed and a new one opened with the correct direction

-10. Peg score consistency: Both the detail page and peg-summary API use the same tracking-window start helper: coinTrackingStart(...), which applies max(firstSeen, fourYearsAgo) when first-seen data exists
+10. Peg score consistency: Both the detail page and peg-summary API use the same tracking-window start helper: coinTrackingStart(...), which applies max(firstSeen, fourYearsAgo) when first-seen data exists.
+First-seen data is anchored by curated launch date first, then earliest supply_history, then a durable first valid-price observation for priced assets that have not yet written supply history.

 12. OFFSET/LIMIT safety: SQL queries use LIMIT -1 when offset > 0 but no limit is set (bare OFFSET is invalid SQLite).
 Values are parameterized, not interpolated